 “For many years the northern side of the estuary has been lacking eelgrass while the southern side near Hecate Park has continued to thrive” said Chief Seymour of the Cowichan Tribes.
 “In historic times the elders tell of fields of eelgrass across the whole estuary where they raked crabs and harvested seafood.
 When the tide was out the table was set”.

-Replanting will take place from July 5th to 9th and July 12-14th.
+Replanting will take place from September 27th to 30th

 Volunteers are needed to tie weights onto the eelgrass donor plants to ready them for the divers to restore the estuary.
 We will meet at Hecate Park for 2 hour shifts, beginning at 9:30 am daily.
 We will follow a Safety Plan to keep everyone safe and comfortable.